gbiplesh/To-Do-App/README.md

 # To-Do-App
-This projects is built using Django and Bootstrap.
+This project is built using Django and Bootstrap.